CCE Country Profile

 I) Climate change in pre-primary, primary, and secondary education

-Environmental Education was first introduced as a subject into the Republic of Korea’s schools with the National Curriculum Framework in 1992.
+Environmental Education was first introduced as a subject in the Republic of Korea’s schools with the National Curriculum Framework in 1992.
 Since that time, Environmental Education has been consistently taught in the country as an independent, but not compulsory subject.

 The Republic of Korea’s more recent National Curriculum Frameworks are rooted in the Environmental Education Promotion Act, which aims “to contribute to environmental conservation and sustainable development in countries and communities by having the knowledge and capacity to effectively prevent and address various environmental problems, including climate change” (2008, Article 1).

 The current national curriculum in the Republic of Korea is the National Curriculum Framework (2015).
 The grade-by-grade achievement and evaluation criteria show that the Framework includes climate change-related education, which has been included in the curriculum since 2007.
-A description of the types of climate change-related keywords discussed in the curricula may be found in the MECCE Project Monitoring section of this profile.
+A description of the types of climate change-related keywords discussed in the curricula can be found in the MECCE Project Monitoring section of this profile.

 In secondary education, the National Curriculum Framework (2015) provides an independent subject of Environmental Education as an optional course.
 Environmental Education is not a mandatory subject, and schools and teachers are given autonomy in how the subject is taught.
 Environmental Education is organized to help students understand the environment and respond actively to various environmental problems that arise in their daily lives.
-Through the class, students conduct their own projects related to environmental issues such as climate change, ecosystems, and sustainable development.
+Through the class, students conduct projects related to environmental issues such as climate change, ecosystems, and sustainable development.
 Climate change is included in subjects related to society and science in the elementary school curriculum while high school includes a focus on energy.

 The National Curriculum Framework (2015) also includes a special education curriculum.
 Some climate change-related topics are included in primary special education, such as seasonal aspects of life, weather, and climate.
 Students in secondary special education learn more specifically about climate change, such as temperature changes, seasonal weather characteristics, and atmospheric pressure.
 Those topics are taught in both the Science and Social Science subjects.